-2. A physical examination by a medical doctor showing that the applicant is physically fit for the demands of student life.
+2. A report of a physical examination by a medical doctor showing that the applicant is physically fit for the demands of student life.

 3. An official transcript from a college or university certifying the completion of a regular course and the degree awarded with the status of honorable dismissal.